drawing of Su by SpongeBob animator Kent Osborne

 Su has given many nicknames over the years.
 Some of them are: "Sweet Sue", "Blue Berry", "Tiger", "Mad Dog", "Truth-Teller", and "Badass."
 The others we can't mention due to FCC regulations.

 Su Terry is a Yamaha artist.
 She uses Jody Jazz saxophone mouthpieces and ligatures, Légère reeds, and SaxRax horn stands.

-"Su Terry on saxophone: one should almost say that this young lady is born for her instrument.
+"Su Terry on saxophone: one should almost say that this lady is born for her instrument.
 That relaxed, exalted playing!
 That rhythmic feeling!
 That improvisational skill!
 Simply extraordinary!" --Die Wahrheit Berlin, Germany

 "She has a formidable musical intelligence. . . " --Penguin Guide to Jazz on CD